safwankdb/Flappy-Bird-but-Harder/README.md

 # FlappyBird JS

 Trying to fix a flappy bird forked from a shitty implementation.
+First JS project btw.

 ## TODO